jphan88/dsp/03-command_line.md

     6.) renaming a file : mv text.txt text2.txt
     7.) listing hidden files : ls -a
     8.) copying a file from one directory to another : cp biopic/cleo.txt historical/
+    9.) list all files in long format by time modified : ls -alt
+    10.) select all files in working directory : cp * satire/

 ---